FlavorfulGecko5/JSONEval/documentation/ExpressionEvaluation/05_Creating_Functions.md

 ### Coded Functions

-To create a hard-coded function, you must create a class inheriting the abstract class `CodedFunction`
+To create a hard-coded function, create an instance of the `CodedFunction` class.
+* This requires defining an instance of the delegate `CodedFunction.Definition`
+* See `JSONEval/ExpressionEvaluation/functions/CodedFunction.cs`

-See `JSONEval/ExpressionEvaluation/functions/CodedFunction.cs` for class definition and all implementations of `CodedFunction` in the evaluator's Standard Function Library.
-These standard functions should provide adequate examples to learn from.
+For examples, see `JSONEval/ExpressionEvaluation/functions/PrefabFunctions.cs`.
+This file contains all `CodedFunction` instances defined for the evaluator's Standard Function Library.
+These should provide adequate examples to learn from.

 ### Expression-Based Functions

-For Expression-Based Functions, simply create an instance of the `ExpressionFunction` class
+For Expression-Based Functions, create an instance of the `ExpressionFunction` class.
 * See `JSONEval/ExpressionEvaluation/functions/ExpressionFunction.cs`

 Example: